famahmoudi64/quiz-app-js/README.md

 ## Getting Started

+To run this project locally, follow these steps:

+- Clone the repository: git clone https://github.com/famahmoudi64/quiz-app-js.git
+- open the project folder: cd quiz-app-js
-To get started with the quiz application, simply open the `index.html` file in your preferred web browser.
+- open the index.html file in your preferred web browser.

 The main page provides three options:
 1. **Play:** Start answering questions and accumulate your score.
 2. **Difficulty Level:** Choose the difficulty level for the questions (Easy, Medium, Hard).
 3. **High Scores:** View the high scores and see how well others have performed.